 Since the early 1900’s, new varieties of both bush and pole beans, stringless and tender, have been developed so the older name, “string bean” no longer applies.
 The spent vines can be used as mulch, livestock food or cultivated into the soil.

-Like bush beans, Bean Pole beans can be grown in a wide range of soils, preferring a well-drained friable soil, in full sun with a pH of 5.5 to 7.0.
+Beans can be grown in a wide range of soils, preferring a well-drained friable soil, in full sun with a pH of 5.5 to 7.0.
 They should be planted after all danger of frost is past.
-Bean Pole beans have indeterminate flowering so they need to be harvested frequently as they continue to bear over a longer period of time.
+Beans have indeterminate flowering so they need to be harvested frequently as they continue to bear over a longer period of time.
 Seeds should be planted about 2-3 cm (1 in) deep, in hills with 5-6 seeds to hill and 100 cm (39 in) between hills.
 They can also be planted in rows with 10 cm (4 in) between seeds and 120 cm (4 ft) between rows.
 In either arrangement, tall, sturdy support is necessary.
 Regular watering of 2.5 cm (1in) per week will give good results.
 They will do well in the tropics when planted at elevations between 1000-3000 m (3280-9840 ft).

 La cosecha y producción de semillas

-Bean Pole beans should be picked often, selecting those with well developed seeds, but not yet tough.
-To save seeds for planting, allow pods to dry on the plant.
+For consumption as a fresh bean, the pods should be picked often, selecting those with well developed seeds, but not yet tough.
+To save seeds as a dry bean, or for planting, allow pods to dry on the plant.
 Pick dried pods, and store in a cool, dry location until needed for the next planting season.

 Plagas y Enfermedades